 These solid shampoo and conditioner bars leave hair fresher, bouncier and shinier than many conventional duos.
-And they can last for up to 60 washes—just make sure you keep the bamboo holder somewhere it won’t get soggy between showers.
+And they can last for up to 60 washes—just make sure you keep the bamboo holder somewhere it can air out between showers.

 Kate McLeod’s solid moisturizer “stones” are beloved for their decadent feel and minimal, plant-based ingredient list.
 Each one is made by hand in small batches, and you have your choice of packaging: a refillable bamboo canister, or a recyclable cardboard sleeve.

-A rare example of a truly package-free option, these water-soluble body wash sachets from Plus contain aloe, eucalyptus and almond oil.
-With fragrance free and scented options, reducing waste has never been easier—or more luxurious.
+A rare example of a truly package-free body wash option, these water-soluble sachets from Plus contain aloe, eucalyptus and almond oil.
+With fragrance free and scented versions, reducing waste has never been easier—or more luxurious.

-This silky, lightweight serum bar is the perfect product to transition your skincare to summer, and cut down on unnecessary waste.
-Licorice extract and German blue chamomile promise more even skin tone with a hefty dose of moisture from jojoba and squalene.
+This silky, lightweight serum bar is the perfect product to transition your skincare to summer, while cutting down on unnecessary waste.
+Licorice extract and German blue chamomile promise more even skin tone, and you’ll get a lush dose of moisture from jojoba and squalene.

-Clean beauty brand Kjaer Weis sells their products and packaging separately, to minimize waste and encourage re-use of their metal-and-leather palettes.
+Beauty brand Kjaer Weis sells all of their products and packaging separately, to minimize waste and encourage re-use of their metal-and-leather palettes.
 Not that you’ll need any extra encouragement—this cream blush and highlighter duo is guaranteed to be an everyday essential.

-All of the glass products from the slow beauty brand Kindred Black are packaged in bottles handmade in Oaxaca, all of which will look great on your vanity long after the products run out.
+Every product from the “slow beauty” brand Kindred Black is packaged in glass bottles handmade in Oaxaca, all of which will look great on your vanity long after the products run out.
 They offer a wide variety of lotions and potions, but this subtle hinoki and yuzu hair oil is perfect for warmer weather.

-This pick isn’t totally packaging-free, but swapping your disposable razors for a sleek safety razor is a more eco-friendly (and economical) option in the long run.
+This pick isn’t totally package-free, but swapping your disposable razors for a sleek safety razor is a more eco-friendly (and economical) option in the long run.

 By packaging their ultra-wearable powder shadows in cardboard and eschewing any mirrors or magnets (both of which you’ll find in most conventional compacts), Athr ensures that every item they make is fully recyclable.

-RE=COMB makes all of their hair tools from recycled plastic, resulting in beautiful, psychedelic designs that prevent new plastic waste from entering the ecosystem.
+Re=Comb makes all of their hair tools from recycled plastic, resulting in beautiful, psychedelic designs that prevent new plastic waste from entering the environment.